Disordered harmonic chain with random masses and springs: a combinatorial approach: Main results and outline

-The exponents $\eta$ and $\zeta$ are continuous on the transition lines, however additional logarithmic corrections appear there.
+The exponents $\eta$ and $\zeta$ are continuous on the transition lines, however additional logarithmic corrections appear there, given in Section~\ref{sec:LowFreq}.

-The plan of the paper is as follows~: in Section~\ref{sec:ComplexLyap}, we recall briefly the Dyson-Schmidt method for disordered one-dimensional spring chain.
+The plan of the paper is as follows~: in Section~\ref{sec:ComplexLyap}, we define the complex Lyapunov exponent of the disordered one-dimensional spring chain.
 Section~\ref{sec:Duality} discusses the symmetry of random spring chains, which will be used at several places.
 In Section~\ref{sec:Combinatorics}, we derive the exact solution of the initial value problem, i.e. Eq.~\eqref{eq:MainResIntro2}.
 Its asymptotic analysis for large $n$ leads to the compact approximate expression \eqref{eq:MainResultForOmegaIntro}.
 Based on this result, we show how asymptotic analysis allows to deduce straightforwardly the limiting behaviours of the complex Lyapunov exponent.
 In Section~\ref{sec:LowFreq}, we apply the method introduced to the model with power-law disorder and classify the low energy spectral and localization properties of the chain for different types of disorder.
 In Section~\ref{sec:DysonTypeI}, we show that the method is not restricted to the spring chain model by applying the same idea to the Anderson model with random hoppings.
-After some concluding remarks (Section~\ref{sec:Conclu}), the paper ends with several appendices providing some technical details on the calculations or describing other versions of the spring chain model (the discrete model for different boundary conditions or a continuous version of the model).
+After some concluding remarks (Section~\ref{sec:Conclu}), the paper ends with several appendices providing some technical details on the calculations or describing other versions of the spring chain model (the discrete model for different boundary conditions and a continuous version of the model).